-In theory, the expiry of SSO tokens could prove a nuisance to client applications, because servers will raise a security exception whenever an SSO token expires.
-In practice, however, when SSO is enabled, the relevant plug-in (login service for SOAP and gsp for CORBA) catches the exception on the client side and contacts the login service again to refresh the SSO token automatically.
+Figure 32: Client Requesting an SSO Token from the Login Service on the client side and contacts the login service again to refresh the SSO token automatically.
 The plug-in then automatically retries the failed operation invocation.

-Username/Password-Based SSO for SOAP Bindings-Java Runtime
+Username/Password-Based SSO for SOAP Bindings